What are you looking for?

 THE CITY OF ARCADES

 Undoubtedly one of Cardiff’s finest assets, the Victorian arcades have been attracting shoppers for over a century with an eclectic mix of independent businesses.
-The arcades give shopping in Cardiﬀ an edge, sitting right alongside the large new shopping center’s like St David’s Dewi Sant.
+The arcades give shopping in Cardiﬀ an edge, sitting right alongside our flagship St David’s Dewi Sant shopping centre.

 Whatever time of year you visit, the arcades are abuzz with people of all ages; see workers flooding Fresh Baguette and Crumbs at lunchtime, Saturday shoppers resting over tea at Barkers, and students getting haircuts and beard trims in the many trendy barbers.